 I write occasional op-ed pieces relating to technology, spiritual values (including religion), and futurism for the Salt Lake Trib and the transhumanist website www.IEET.org.
 I remain optimistic about the future of humanity and the Earth (I have to, I have 11 grandchildren), but I am frustrated with the lack of realistic participation from religious groups–including the LDS Church–in developing a coherent world view of humanity during this time of rapidly accelerating technology.

-I would describe myself as an introverted agnostic Mormon with anarcho-transhumanist and environmental tendencies working as a water engineer for the Federal government.
-But Mormonism and the agency I work for are very top-down organizations, and I’m a strong believer in the possibilities of change coming from lower down in an organization.
-Is this frustrating, sure.
-But in my case, the situation has been workable.
+I would describe myself as an introverted agnostic Mormon with anarcho-transhumanist and environmental tendencies who worked for 35 years as a water engineer for the Federal government.
+But Mormonism and the agency I work for are very top-down organizations.
+Was this frustrating for, sure.
+But in my case, the situation has been more than workable.
 I continue to see a bright future for leaderless organizations.